alchemyplatform/alchemy-sdk-js/README.md

-# exploring-pioneer
+# Alchemy EVM JS SDK

-This is a prototype for the Alchemy JS SDK.
+This is a prototype for Alchemy's JS SDK for EVM-based chains.

 The goal is to create a lightweight, modular SDK that encapsulates common usage patterns and abstracts away the complexities of the HTTP endpoints.
 To start, we're trying to create feature parity with the existing `alchemy-web3`